nofrillsplugins/matomo-simple-ab-testing/README.md

 Free A/B Testing plugin for Matomo.

-I created this as an alternative to Google Optimize, which was a free A/B testing tool.
+I created this as an alternative to Google Optimize, which was a free A/B testing tool, but ended end 2024.

 Unfortunately, barely any tools are free, let alone affordable.